 Mobile emergency caller location is the most significant challenge for the emergency number industry.
 Location of emergency callers is often unknown, risking lives and costing billions.
 In excess of 70% of emergency calls are mobile, with location information a substandard estimate, and no indoor location.

-With ELi’s Emergency Mobile Location (EML) technology, a verified civic address including floor and apartment or office number (indoor cellular location) will be available to the emergency number operator who can relay this to the first responders.
+With ELi’s Emergency Mobile Location (EML) methodology, a verified civic address including floor and apartment or office number (indoor cellular location) will be available to the emergency number operator who can relay this to the first responders.
 An immediately and automatically available location facilitates a much higher level of public safety through faster response times and significantly better outcomes for the caller.
 Accurate and automatic dispatchable location information also reduces call handling time, reducing operating costs and improving service.

-Our EML technology does all this utilizing current infrastructure, while offering the ability to eliminate outdated components of the emergency call network such as selective routers.
+Our EML methodology does all this utilizing current infrastructure, while offering the ability to eliminate outdated components of the emergency call network such as selective routers.
 Our system is a perfect fit for emergency management authorities with plans to move to next-generation networks.
 We enable a leap toward the future of emergency calling and network services, while providing the security of immediate, verified location equivalent to that available under the old landline regime.